budach/pysster/docs/Model.md

 ```
 Get a number of visualizations and an importane score for a convolutional kernel.

- This function creates three output files: 1) a sequence(/structure) motif that the kernel has learned to detect, 2) a histogram/mean activation plot showing the positional enrichment of said motif for every class and 3) violin plots showing the maximum activation distributions for every class (higher values == better, this is a proxy for general class enrichment).
+ This function creates three output files: 1) a sequence(/structure) motif that the kernel has learned to detect, 2) a histogram/activation plot showing the positional enrichment of said motif for every class and 3) violin plots showing the maximum activation distributions for every class (higher values == better, this is a proxy for global class enrichment).

  The output files are named "motif\_kernel\_x.png", "position\_kernel\_x.png" and "activations\_kernel\_x.png"